 The click-click-click 3D View-Master of your youth is now a sleek, safe-for-kids-to-drop Google Cardboard virtual reality headset that holds any 6-inch (or smaller) smartphone.
 And that popular Batman: The Animated Series cartoon you watched religiously in middle school?
 It’s now a VR game with the same voices (Kevin Conroy, Mark Hamill, etc), the same villains (the Joker, The Riddler, and Two-Face), the same sets (the Bat Cave, the trophy room, the crime lab).
 The only difference is that you (and eventually your kids) get to fly the Batwing, go on missions, and help save Gotham.

 Magination is a Norwegian kit that allows users to build structures and play games using little more than a handful of different sized collapsing magnets.
 Magnetic micro golf?
 Check.
 Air hockey?
 Check?
 Magnetic curling?
 You betcha!
 There’s also an online community to help come up with new games, so you’ll never run out of ways to play Magination.
-Designed for ages 14 and up (but seriously, the game police aren’t checking), they come in 3 sets — the Magnitude (20 pieces), Magtastic (39 pieces), and the Magneato (52 pieces).
+Designed for ages 14 and up (but seriously, the game police aren’t checking), the holiday gift comes in three sets — the Magnitude (20 pieces), Magtastic (39 pieces), and the Magneato (52 pieces).
 Looks attractive.